xlladdins/xll/docs/Excel4MacrosE-G.md

 | 3                 | Relative row, absolute column |
 | 4                 | Relative                      |

-Rel\_to\_ref    is an absolute reference that specifies what cell the relative references are or should be relative to.
+Rel\_to\_ref&nbsp;&nbsp;&nbsp;&nbsp;is an absolute reference that specifies what cell the relative references are or should be relative to.

 **Examples**